Skip navigation

 2. For Beef, Poultry and Pork:

-1. Costa Rica’s labeling requirements are different from domestic requirements.
-Beef and pork product (bulk and retail) labeling must be in compliance with Ministry of Health and Ministry of Economy Industry and Commerce regulations.
+1. Beef, pork, and poultry product (bulk and retail) labeling must be in compliance with Ministry of Health and Ministry of Economy Industry and Commerce regulations.
 Exporters are advised to work closely with Costa Rican importers to assure labeling meets these requirements.
-The labels for beef and pork may be applied to the outer-most box for the purpose of point of entry inspection.
+The labels for beef, pork, and poultry must be in Spanish as a bilingual label or as an added Spanish label. *

 2. For Beef: